Automate testing and releasing for data products

 Once you get more serious about Snowflake, you may want to optimize how you organize yourself and your team.
-No one likes to do things twice, don’t they, which includes repeating tasks you face when managing the lifecycle of projects.
-Mainly, if one would want to deploy models to UAT and production environments, you may meet some new concepts in Snowflake for the first time.
+In our engineering practice, we have noticed that up to 20% of an engineer’s time is spent doing release management.
+The definition of DataOps – optimizing data engineering and software operations work in one role – aims to address the productivity challenge.
+Mainly, if one wants to deploy models to UAT and production environments, you may meet some new concepts in Snowflake for the first time.

 We saw the same pattern in any other kind of data technology we used to work with before.